Some weeks are routine and barely rate a mention. The people look the same. Conversations cover the usual territory. No insights …

 Remember Anne of Green Gables, the lonely orphan who never had a bosom buddy until she met her neighbor, Diana?
 Anne instantly realized she had found a soul mate in Diana.
 But as Anne grew up and her world expanded,the foundation of her once perfect friendship with Diana collapsed,paving the way for the next phase in her life.
 Given all the transitions that that take place in the lives of women (moving, mating, mothering and managing careers, just to name a few), it’s not surprising that friendships fray.
 Anne’s story is universal; as people grow and change,their paths diverge.
 Friends drift apart and even kindred spirits may find themselves circling in different orbits.

 Sounds like I need to dust off my copy and reacquaint myself with Anne.
 Meanwhile, I’m eager for YOUR stories.
 The emails and insights reminded me of how much we can learn from each other.
-A Fresh Start hasn’t had a guest post in awhile.
+We haven’t had a guest post in awhile.
 Perhaps the questions Wendy posed in relation to Joseph Campbell or the friendship post prompted new insights.
 Write me with your ideas and essays at ptsigdinos (@) yahoo.com.